 [Need to revise to reflect completion of development and other changes.]
 The development plan currently approved by the Fairfax County Board of Supervisors as described herein under "THE DISTRICT" includes Land Use Classes 1 through 9 only and the Special Assessments have been allocated initially to the real property in the District based solely on Land Use Classes 1 through 9.
 Equivalent Units for Land Use Classes 1, 2, 3, 4 and 5 are equal to the gross floor area (GFA) in 1,000s of square feet of horizontal floor area that are expected to be built on the parcel.
-Equivalent Units for Land Use Classes 7 through 13 are based on the number of guest rooms that may be built.
+Equivalent Units for Land Use Classes 6 (Hotel) are based on number of guest rooms that may be built.
 Equivalent Units for Land Use Classes 7 through 13 are based on the number of dwelling units that may be built on a parcel.
-The computation of Equivalent Units for each parcel is governed by the Rate and Method of Apportionment of Special Assessments and is based on the expected development on the parcel in substantial conformance with the conceptual/final plan as approved by the Board of Supervisors, which is expected to be measured by actual development, development plans, the legal maximum development allowed, the acreage of a parcel is determined by the number of Equivalent Units for such parcel and the Equivalent Assessment Factor for the applicable Land Use Class.
+The computation of Equivalent Units for each parcel is governed by the Rate and Method of Apportionment of Special Assessments and is based on the expected development on the parcel in substantial conformance with the conceptual/final plan as approved by the Board of Supervisors, which is expected to be measured by actual development, development plans, the legal maximum development allowed, the acreage of a parcel and reasonable density ratios, or other reasonable methods.
+The amount of Special Assessment allocated to a parcel is determined by the number of Equivalent Units for such parcel and the Equivalent Assessment Factor for the applicable Land Use Class.
 The following shows Land Use Classes and Equivalent Units and Equivalent Assessment Factors for each Class based upon the currently approved plan and the proposed plan.